isomerpages/moe-yishunsec/_cca/Clubs and Societies/Media Club.md

 and effective communication.
 These initiatives simultaneously provide a platform for students to exhibit their creativity in the realm of digital media production.</p>
-<p>In our pursuit of excellence, we have implemented several notable initiatives
+<p>In our pursuit of excellence, apart from participating in the annual OSOS
+( Our Schools Our Stories ) competition (Pic 1) we have implemented several notable initiatives this year.</p>
-this year.
-Key highlights include:</p>
+<p>Key highlights include:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>An immersive learning journey to Headrock VR in Semester 1, exposing students
-to cutting-edge virtual reality technologies</p>
+to cutting-edge virtual reality technologies.
+(Pic 2)</p>
 </li>
 <li>
 <p>A professional site visit to TrueWorld Studios in Semester 2, offering
-insights into industry-standard video games production processes</p>
+insights into industry-standard video games production processes.
+(Pic 3)</p>
 </li>
 <li>
 <p>The implementation of a specialised Canon Photography Course, enhancing
-our students' technical proficiency in digital imaging</p>
+our students' technical proficiency in digital imaging.
+(Pic 4)</p>
 </li>
 </ol>
 <p>These curated experiences significantly contributed to our overarching